Mallick17/Linux-Guide/README.md

 ```

 ### Process Termination
-- When a process is no longer needed, it exits using the `_exit` system call, freeing its resources.
-The parent process must acknowledge this by calling `wait`, which checks the termination status.
-If the parent dies first, the child becomes an "orphan" and is adopted by `init`, which handles its termination.
+- When a process is no longer needed, it can exit using the `_exit` system call, freeing its resources.
+The process reports its termination status to the kernel, with `0` typically meaning success.
+However, the process isn't fully terminated until its parent acknowledges it using the `wait` system call, which checks the termination status.
+If the parent doesn't call `wait`, the process becomes a **zombie**.
+- **Orphan Processes**
+  - If a parent process dies before its child, the kernel assigns the child to `init` (the main system process). `Init` then handles the `wait` call, allowing the orphan to terminate properly.
+- **Zombie Processes**
-- If a child exits but the parent hasn’t called `wait`, it becomes a "zombie"—retaining an entry in the process table but freeing resources.
-Zombies can’t be killed and are only "reaped" when the parent calls `wait` or `init` handles it.
+  - When a child process terminates but the parent hasn't called `wait`, it becomes a zombie.
+Zombies free their resources but remain in the process table until the parent calls `wait` (or `init` does it if the parent is gone).
 Too many zombies can fill the process table, blocking new processes.

 ### Signals
+**Signals** are notifications sent to a process to inform it that an event has occurred.
+They act as software interrupts and serve various purposes:
+- **User actions**: Like pressing Ctrl-C to interrupt or Ctrl-Z to suspend a process.
+- **Hardware/software issues**: The kernel notifies processes of problems.
+- **Inter-process communication**: Signals allow processes to communicate.
+When a signal is generated, it stays **pending** until delivered to the process.
+Processes can:
+- Ignore the signal.
+- Catch and handle it with a custom routine.
+- Terminate the process.
+- Block the signal (if allowed).
+**Common Signals**:
+- **SIGHUP (1)**: Hangup.
+- **SIGINT (2)**: Interrupt (e.g., Ctrl-C).
+- **SIGKILL (9)**: Kill (unblockable, terminates process).
+- **SIGSEGV (11)**: Segmentation fault.
+- **SIGTERM (15)**: Software termination.
--
+- **SIGSTOP**: Stop process.
+Signals are usually referred to by names (e.g., SIGKILL) rather than numbers, as numbers can vary.
+Some signals, like SIGKILL, cannot be blocked.